-Heat and routine field guide
+Heat and routine

-Extreme heat is changing the hygiene calendar
+Extreme heat is changing your shower routine

 Editorial calendar illustration with hot days, sweat droplets, and shower reset markers.